I partnered with a non-profit organization, to design their custom mobile app.

 One of the main goals of the app is to encourage people to report their status.
 I paid particular attention to this goal and offered a nudge to begin the report status process on the home screen, so it was easy to find and do.

 I moved on to producing visual designs.
-During this phase, one goal was to create an approachable, friendly, and seamless experience in a somewhat scary and anxiety-ridden context.
+One goal was to create an approachable, friendly, and seamless experience in a somewhat scary and anxiety-ridden context during this phase.
 The visual design included all flows, screens, and interactions and a working prototype that I used to click through each flow on the phone.

 Please get in touch with any inquiries.Contact me